GIDSOpenStandaarden/GIDS-HTI-Protocol/HTI_2.0.md

 ![](images/image9.png)

 #### User consent
 The HTI:core specification specifically prohibits the exchange of personal data, however specific profiles that extend the HTI:core standard are allowed to exchange personal data.
 Thereby the HTI:core standard states that, If one of the systems in the domain transfers information from one system to another system in the domain, the user **MUST** provide consent.
-When asking consent ,the user **MUST** be informed about all of the following:
+When asking consent, the user **MUST** be informed about all of the following:
 * The source of the data.
 * What data is shared.
 * With whom it will be shared.